 Up until 1940 (and after the war) trolleys were painted RAF Blue but during the war, they were generally overall Dark Earth.
-Some photos indicate that some trolleys had markings on the outside of the frame to show where to position the bearers for particular loads, but just as many show no markings at all.
+Most photos of Type D trolleys show no markings at all.
+The trolley illustrated below is a later mark than that depicted in this kit, but similar.